 Tip 9: Drink Moderately or Not at All

 Psoriasis is more common in people who drink heavily.
 Alcohol may affect men's psoriasis more than women's.
 Women should have no more than one drink a day, and men should stop at two.

 There’s no solid evidence that any one food makes psoriasis better or worse.
 At the same time, many say their sores got better after they cut back on foods like sugar, white flour, or caffeine.
 It won’t hurt to try, especially if you cut out not-so-healthy foods.

 Don’t let your condition affect your self-esteem.
-Ask for help if you find psoriasis is taking a toll on you.
-Talk to a therapist such as a psychologist or social worker or join a support group.
+Ask for help if you find it's taking a toll on you.
+Talk to a therapist, such as a psychologist or social worker, or join a support group.
 Time with other people who understand what you're going through can help.